Alvaro Noboa Helping Ecuador

 Alvaro Noboa: The politician

 Alvaro’s life passed without major incident until the entrepreneur decided to pursue public life.
-In August 1996 he was appointed president of Ecuador’s monetary board.
-While running this institution Alvaro managed to raise the international monetary reserves of Ecuador from £787 million to £1.1 billion in six months, and to lower interest rates by 12 percentage points.
-Since then, the monetary reserves of Ecuador, despite the country adopting the US dollar as its currency, have not reached the peak that Alvaro Noboa achieved.
+In August 1996 he was appointed president of the Ecuadorian Monetary Board.
+While chairing this institution, Alvaro managed to raise the international monetary reserves of Ecuador from $787 million to $1.1 billion in six months, and to lower interest rates by 12 percentage points.
+Since then, the monetary reserves of Ecuador, although the country adopted the US dollar as its currency, have not reached the peak that Alvaro Noboa achieved.

 In 1998, Alvaro Noboa became the outside runner in the presidential elections.
 He achieved a technical draw with the man who then became President of Ecuador.
-Alvaro’s popularity was left unscathed, and on 20 September 2002 all polling companies with the exception of one predicted that Alvaro Noboa would have become President of Ecuador if the elections had been held on that day.
-Today, polls show that Alvaro Noboa remains the number one choice of the Ecuadorian citizen to become the next President of Ecuador.
+Alvaro’s popularity was left unscathed, and on September 20, 2002 all polling companies with the exception of one predicted that Alvaro Noboa would have become President of Ecuador if the elections had been held on that day.
+Today, polls show that Alvaro Noboa remains as number one choice of the Ecuadorian citizens to become the next President of Ecuador.

 In 2002, Alvaro inspired and guided the foundation of the Prian Political Party.
 The Party was an immediate success and gained ten seats in congress in less than six months after its establishment.